-Genetic algorithms have been found to be capable of finding solutions for a wide variety of problems for which no acceptable algorithmic solutions The exist.
-GA methodology is particularly suited for optimization, a problem solving technique in which one or more very good solutions are searched for in a solution space consisting of a large number of possible solutions.
-GA reduce the search space by continually evaluating the current generation of candidate solutions, discarding the ones ranked as poor, and producing through new generation а crossbreeding and mutating those ranked as good.
+Genetic algorithms have been found to be capable of finding solutions for a wide variety of problems for which no acceptable algorithmic solutions exist.
+The GA methodology is particularly suited for optimization, a problem solving technique in which one or more very good solutions are searched for in a solution space consisting of a large number of possible solutions.
+GA reduce the search space by continually evaluating the current generation of candidate solutions, discarding the ones ranked as poor, and producing a new generation through crossbreeding and mutating those ranked as good.
 The ranking of candidate solutions is done using some pre-determined measure of goodness or fitness.